-The Principles, policies and frameworks specific enabler dimensions are:
+The principles, policies, and frameworks-specific enabler dimensions are:

-Stakeholders can be internal or external to the organisation and include the board and executive management, compliance officers, risk managers, internal and external auditors, service providers and customers, and regulatory agencies.
+Stakeholders can be internal or external to the organization and include the board and executive management, compliance officers, risk managers, internal and external auditors, service providers and customers, and regulatory agencies.

 Goals and metrics:

 Governance and management frameworks should provide management with structure, guidance, tools, etc., that support the proper governance and management of IT.
-So frameworks should be comprehensive, open and flexible, current and available and accessible to all stakeholders.
+So frameworks should be comprehensive, open and flexible, current and available, and accessible to all stakeholders.

 Frameworks provide a structure to define consistent guidance, navigation, creation, and maintenance of policies.

-Specifically, good practices for policies require that we consider their scope and validity, the consequences of failing to comply with the policy, how to handle exceptions and how they will be monitored.
+Specifically, good practices for policies require that we consider their scope and validity, the consequences of failing to comply with the policy, how to handle exceptions, and how they will be monitored.